ShaanGunwani/Algorithm_Programming_Final_Project_Shaan/README.md

 2. random: This module provides functions for generating random numbers

-3.pygame: This module is a set of Python modules designed for writing games.
-It is built on top of the SDL library, which provides low-level access to audio, keyboard, mouse, and display functions.
+3. pygame: This module is a set of Python modules designed for writing games.

-4.tkinter: This module provides a powerful object-oriented interface for creating graphical user interfaces (GUIs) in Python.
+4. tkinter: This module provides a powerful object-oriented interface for creating graphical user interfaces (GUIs) in Python.

 5. messagebox: This module provides an easy way to display message boxes in tkinter